OpenFogStack/matterHub/README.md

 ```
 Username and password are those you just chose.

-Optional: change your matterHub Id:
+Optional:

-Also consider setting you MatterHub ID Configuration, so you don't collide with other matterHubs.
+consider setting you MatterHub ID Configuration, so you don't collide with other matterHubs

+"MatterHUB ID Configuration"

 Quit and save.